Matt Vierling Preview, Player Props: Tigers vs. White Sox

 White Sox Pitching Rankings

-- The White Sox's 4.91 team ERA ranks 26th across all league pitching staffs.
+- The White Sox have a 4.90 team ERA that ranks 26th among all league pitching staffs.

-- The White Sox allow the fourth-most home runs in baseball (195 total, 1.4 per game).
+- White Sox pitchers combine to allow the fourth-most home runs in baseball (196 total, 1.4 per game).

 © 2023 Data Skrive.
 All rights reserved.